 2. New Home Construction Varies Regionally

-Building codes are based on national standards, whereas quality and certain variables of construction can vary largely across the U.S. Such as, you do not want to construct a house in Tampa, Florida necessarily in the same way you would build a house in the mountains of Denver, Colorado.
+Building codes are based on national standards, whereas quality and certain variables of construction can vary largely across the U.S. For example, you do not want to construct a house in Tampa, Florida necessarily in the same way you would build a house in the mountains of Denver, Colorado.

-3. Building Officials Have Very Little Time for New Home Constructions
+3. Building Officials Have Limited Time for New Construction Homes

 The degree to which local building officials are able to check on new construction will vary by city, state, and county.
-Because building departments are generally overworked and use an inadequate fee structure for permits, the result is a limited scope of on-site inspection of every system of a newly constructed home.
+Because building departments are generally busy, it’s impossible to perform a thorough, perfect on-site inspection of every system of a newly constructed home.
 However, local building codes and local code enforcement do help with the overall inspection of the structure and wiring in houses.

 As mentioned earlier, over 3,000 components of a house require inspecting.
-Given the average on-site time for building officials during the construction of a residential home is less than 4 hours, it is no wonder that some things are missed.
+Given the average on-site time for building officials during the construction of a residential home is less than 4 hours, some issues can be overlooked.

 4. Building Codes Defer to Manufacturer’s Specifications

-There are many components of a new construction that should be installed according to manufacturer’s specification, such as the roof, siding, and furnace.
+There are many components of new construction homes that should be installed according to the manufacturer’s specifications, such as the roof, siding, and furnace.
 The building code may have some basic standards, but proper installation will require following the directions from manufacturers.
-Generally, there is nobody checking to confirm if these systems were properly installed.
+Sometimes, builders don’t check to confirm if these systems were properly installed.

-Building codes and building departments do an excellent job in helping to ensure that safe and reliable houses are being constructed.
-However, houses are very complex systems comprised of many components that are installed by a small army of different contractors.
+Building codes and building departments do an excellent job of helping ensure that safe and reliable houses are being constructed.
 Even the best builders with the best intentions will have difficulty executing everything perfectly on a residential build.
 A huge gray area exists between building codes, best practices, and the workmanship employed in building your house.
 A fresh set of eyes from a third-party inspector will help confirm that your newly constructed home is in good shape.